Can Roosters Eat Layer Feed?

 Stating the obvious here, but keeping roosters and hens separate when feeding them is the best and simplest way to provide them with different types of chicken feed.
 However, this can be hard to do when going to work all day, especially when your chickens don’t free-range, as you don’t want them to be hungry.

 On average, you can split your chickens’ feed intake into two daily meals.
-But during winter, when days are short, it’s possible you won’t get home from work before your flock goes to bed, and they’ve missed the second feed.
+But during winter, when days are short, you may not get home from work before your flock goes to bed, and they’ve missed the second feed.
 Keeping roosters and hens in a separate pen, but where they can still see each other, can be a solution during shorter days.

 Ideally, if you’re home during the day, it’s best to split the feed into three to four small servings daily instead of one or two large feeds.

 If you don’t want the hens to reach the feed you give the rooster, place the feed higher than the other chicken feed, so the hens can not reach it.
 This system does not work if you have Silkie roos mixed with normal-sized chickens or if not all chickens are the same breed and size.

 This obviously means the rooster can still access the laying feed, but once he gets used to the idea of its own private feeder, chances are, he won’t use the hens’ feeder anymore.

 Can pullets and cockerels eat the same feed?

 Yes.
 Before reaching sexual maturity and before pullets start laying, they can eat the same chicken feed.
 The feed must be high quality and contain plenty of protein to help them grow and mature.
 Once the pullets start to lay, you can switch to laying feed with higher calcium levels.

 Until they reach sexual adulthood, both male and female chickens can eat the same feed.
 But once hens start laying, they’ll need more calcium in their diet, while roosters won’t need as much.